-One To One Private CAD Training
+One To One Private Jewellery CAD Training – Online or In-Person

 My bespoke jewellery CAD training masterclasses are perfect for those students who are keen to learn how to use Matrix to create 3D CAD jewellery models for rendering and 3D printing, but find themselves too busy to take on a longer short course.
 They are also ideal for those students who already know some amount of CAD, and want to increase their knowledge in specific areas or techniques.